 This scholarship award honors the late Aileen McWilliam, named Arkansas’ Outstanding Biology Teacher in 1965, a former member of the Arkansas Natural Heritage Commission, a noted author, and a knowledgeable and ardent Arkansas naturalist.
 This scholarship, in memory of her devotion to the study of the Arkansas flora, is given annually to promising undergraduate or graduate students with a strong interest in botany.
 Individual awards will be given in amounts of up to $1000.

-To apply next year, you will complete the ANPS 2014 Scholarship Application Cover Sheet and send it together with a letter outlining your botanical interests.
+To apply for the 2015 award, you will complete the ANPS 2015 Scholarship Application Cover Sheet and send it together with a letter outlining your botanical interests.
 Please mention in the letter relevant courses you have taken or are planning to take, any extra-curricular botany-related activities, and your educational and career goals.
 Also, include a letter of recommendation from one or more appropriate instructors or field supervisors.
 Please include the letter(s) of recommendation in your application packet – do not have them sent separately.
 Students applying for a scholarship will not be eligible for a research grant in the same calendar year.
 Students will be eligible for only one scholarship per academic classification (i.e. bachelor’s student, master’s student, Ph.D. student).

 Delzie Demaree Research Grant

 This research grant award honors the late Delzie Demaree, a nationally recognized Arkansas botanist who dedicated his life to teaching botany and studying the Arkansas flora.
 The grants are awarded competitively to undergraduate or graduate students in amounts of up to $1000 for appropriate Arkansas botany or plant ecology related research projects.